 Nurturing Other Relationships

 Go and spend time with your spouse, children, and friends.
-Being a caregiver does not obligate you to neglect or dissolve your other relationships, and allowing that to happen can further complicate your life.
+Being a primary caregiver does not obligate you to neglect or dissolve your other relationships.
+Allowing that to happen can further complicate your life.
 Not only can your friends and immediate family provide personal support, but they can help you to care for your loved one better.
 Additionally it gives you and your loved one more to talk about than your stress and their illness, which will improve both of your stress levels.

 Making sure that you are a happy and healthy person will make you a better caregiver for your loved one, and will ensure that you remain able to help out as long as possible.